drawwithcode/2019-group-06/README.md

       firebase.analytics();
  ```
 </br>
-You can send data to the database using a special function.
+You can send data to the database using a special function:
 </br>
 ``` ruby
         function submitData() {